Gusakovskiy/django-liquidb/README.rst

 Any support is welcome.
 You could help by writing documentation, pull-requests, report issues and/or translations.

-Please remember that nobody is paid directly to develop or maintain Django Liquidb so we do have to divide our time between putting food on the table, family, this project and the rest of life.
+Please remember that nobody is paid directly to develop or maintain Django Liquidb so we do have to divide our time between work/family/hobby/this project and the rest of life.